 5. Get credit for your rent payments

 Paying your rent on time isn’t always reflected on your credit, but you might be able to change that.
 Several services will help ensure your positive rent payment history is reported, which can help you build credit even without a credit card or loan.
-ERentPayment, for example, reports to all three major credit bureaus — Equifax, Experian and TransUnion.
+ERentPayment, for example, reports to Equifax and Experian credit bureaus.

 The service does cost a small fee (eRentPayment charges $3 per transaction or $10 per month) and your landlord must be registered for you to be able to use it.
 If you’ve always paid your rent on time and your lease is in your name, it may be worth trying to get it reported on your credit.

 The sooner you start building your credit, the longer credit history you’ll have — and that may translate to healthier credit.
 You can start building credit by repaying your student loans or by signing on as an authorized user on a family member’s credit card.
 You might also consider working on your credit with Credit Karma’s Credit Builder plan.